syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Editing.md

 # Editing

 EditControl allows the end users to modify, edit text documents and source code files.
-This includes clipboard support, Unlimited undo and redo, binding shortcut keys to command and so on.
+This includes clipboard support, Unlimited undo and redo, binding shortcut keys to command and much more.

 ## Clipboard operations